 - ½ yard of 44″+ heavy-weight fabric with a dramatic motif in an interesting texture for the main exterior panels; we originally used the chenille style 54″ Theseus in Citrine by Swavelle Mill Creek

-NOTE: The yardage recommendation above is based on our fabric selection and includes extra for the panel matching.
+NOTE: The yardage recommendation above is based on our fabric selection and includes a bit extra for the fussy cutting and panel matching.
 There will be leftover fabric with a 54″+ fabric.
 Save it in your scrap stash for a cool clutch or pouch.